 Compliance and security

-The finance and insurance industries have some of the most complex and stringent compliance and regulatory issues in the world and making sense of how digital transformation fits within a compliance framework presents real challenge – particularly as many of these technologies have introduced greater risk into these organisations.
+The finance and insurance industries have some of the most complex and stringent compliance and regulatory issues in the world, and making sense of how digital transformation fits within a compliance framework presents a real challenge – particularly as many of these technologies have introduced greater risk into these organisations.
 The opportunity lies in finding the balance between upgrading security protocols to reflect the increasing range of threats and ensuring that technology can still drive innovation and growth.

 Continuing to maintain the status quo is no longer enough.
 It’s time for financial services and insurance organisations to become digital champions and use technology as a catalyst for wider organisational change, process efficiency, improved customer care and greater profitability.
-In such a data rich, digitally-diverse and customer-centric age – companies have no excuse but to understand and cater for customers’ changing needs.
+In such a data rich, digitally-diverse and customer-centric age, companies have no excuse but to understand and cater for customers’ changing needs.
 Failure to stay relevant and keep pace with change will sound the death knell for many.

-With the industry increasing its focus on being smarter, faster and better, systems such as DMC Canotec’s Uniflow document management and Managed Print Services (MPS) become an even more important part of a wider digital response to the changing demands of the market.
+With the industry increasing its focus on being smarter, faster and more efficient, systems such as DMC Canotec’s Uniflow document management and Managed Print Services (MPS) become an even more important part of a wider digital response to the changing demands of the market.
 Challenging the traditional MPS model and promoting broader digital transformation, DMC Canotec combines workflow automation, intelligent data capture and cloud communications to help businesses control costs, maximise staff productivity and improve operational agility.